Chengde Travel Guide || Hidden Gems to Discover

 The aim of this blog post is to give you an idea of some hidden spots in a city absolutely teaming with gorgeous pockets of beauty, left, right and centre.

-We don’t want to point out the obvious spots you may get told by locals (and the locals are generally incredibly warm and friendly with foreigners).
+We don’t want to only point out the obvious spots you may get told by locals (and the locals are generally incredibly warm and friendly with foreigners).

 We put this together to give you some other ideas, from students who really live and breathe Chinese Culture and who have uncovered some great spots to relax, study, read books, listen to music or just about whatever you want!